Kornweiss-Medical-LLC/KMLLC/docs/faustman_interview.md

 ##  What are all of the potential benefits?

-> Shown to also possible prevent various forms of autoimmunity.
+> Shown to also possibly prevent various forms of autoimmunity.

 ##  Why don't we currently use this vaccine in the United States?